Natas Kaupas: Widespread recognition

 In 1986, demand for SMA skateboards had grown at an increasing rate which they struggled to meet.
-At 16, Kaupas impressed Engblom when he arranged a manufacturing and distribution arrangement with the much larger company, Santa Cruz Skateboards.
+At 16, Kaupas impressed Engblom when he made a manufacturing and distribution arrangement with the much larger company, Santa Cruz Skateboards.
 It is claimed by some in the skateboarding community that Kaupas pioneered rail slide manoeuvres in the late 1980s while at a Pro-Am skate contest held in Oceanside, California.
 Kaupas stunned the crowd by attempting a board slide down a handrail.
 Although his attempt was unsuccessful, skating history was made.
 This was followed up when Kaupas and Gonzales performed what is considered the first legitimate rail slide and later with 50-50 grinds.

 In 1987, Kaupas had his debut role in the Santa Cruz skateboarding video Wheels of Fire.
 In the film, Kaupas displayed an ability to ollie which far surpassed anyone else, and his part is considered to have paved the way for the new direction of skateboarding.
 This role gave Kaupas a sudden jolt of notoriety, however attention was soon turned to the spelling of his first name, as 'Natas' spelled backwards is 'Satan'.
 Kaupas attempted to explain his name as being the masculine version of the Lithuanian female name 'Natalija'.
 Despite this however, many schools and shops instituted a ban on any merchandise bearing the name 'Natas'.

 Later in 1987, Kaupas had become such a well-known figure that shoe company Etnies offered him his own pro model shoe, an entirely new concept in the skating world.
 The marketing and design of the shoe was influenced by Kaupas.
 He was able to use his artistic talents, which he later incorporated in SMA skateboard designs.

 In 1989, Santa Cruz released a follow-up video to Wheels of Fire entitled Streets on Fire, in which Kaupas played a greater role.
 Kaupas' stand-out performance in the film was a new trick where he ollied up onto a fire hydrant and performed a 720 degree spin on top of it.
 The trick would be known as the 'Natas spin' and has also been adapted to the sport of snowboarding.
 The 'Natas Spin' was also incorporated into the Tony Hawk's video game series.

 Kaupas along with fellow skater Jim Thiebaud, who was now skating for SMA, began a tour across America driving used Cadillacs.
 During the tour, the duo discovered many unknown but talented skaters who would later skate for SMA.
 Upon their return in 1990, skateboarding's hype had died with a slowing US economy.

 In 2005, Kaupas received the Legend Award at the seventh annual Transworld Skateboarding Awards.